MirisWisdom/AmaiSosu/README.md

 # Introduction

 AmaiSosu is an installer for the HCE OpenSauce mod, which seeks to make the installation much more straightforward and easy.
-It serves as the sucessor of SweetSauce, in both its name and in its functionality.
+It serves as the successor of SweetSauce, in both its name and in its functionality.

 AmaiSosu installs the OpenSauce library data to the given HCE directory path, and it also installs in-game UI for configuring OpenSauce.
 If OpenSauce files are present in the given HCE directory path, it will back them up to